-Parameter Description added to the SDP offer.
-[1] Preference = The device re-arranges the priority (order) of the coders in the incoming SDP offer according to their order of appearance in the Allowed Coders Group list.
-This option also retains all the coders received in the SDP offer.
-[2] Restriction and Preference = Performs both Restriction and Preference.
-Notes: If the AllowedCodersGroup parameter is set to None, this parameter is not applicable.
-To select the Allowed Coders Group ID, use the AllowedCodersGroup parameter.
-To select the Extension Coders Group ID, use the CodersGroups parameter.
-For more information on the Allowed Coders feature, see Restricting Coders.
-Web: Diversion Mode [IpProfile_SBCDiversionMode] Determines the device's handling of the SIP Diversion header.
-For more information on interworking of the History-Info and Diversion headers, see Interworking SIP Diversion and History-Info Headers. • [0] Don't Care = (Default) Diversion header is not handled. • [1] Add = History-Info header converted to a Diversion header. • [2] Remove = Removes the Diversion header and the conversion to the History-Info header depends on the settings of the SBCHistoryInfoMode parameter.
+Parameter Description [lpProfile_SBCDiversionMode] For more information on interworking of the History-Info and Diversion headers, see Interworking SIP Diversion and History-Info Headers.
+[0] Don't Care = (Default) Diversion header is not handled.
+[1] Add = History-Info header converted to a Diversion header.
+[2] Remove = Removes the Diversion header and the conversion to the History-Info header depends on the settings of the SBCHistoryInfoMode parameter.
 Web: History Info Mode [IpProfile_SBCHistoryInfoMode] Determines the device's handling of the History-Info header.
-For more information on interworking of the History-Info and Diversion headers, see Interworking SIP Diversion and History-Info Headers. • [0] Don't Care = (Default) History-Info header is not handled. • [1] Add = Diversion header converted to a History-Info header. • [2] Remove = History-Info header removed from the SIP dialog and the conversion to the Diversion header depends on the settings of the SBCDiversionMode parameter.
-Web: Media Security Behavior [IpProfile_SBCMediaSecurityBe haviour] Determines the transcoding method between SRTP and RTP and enforce an SBC leg to use SRTP or RTP. • [0] As is = (Default) No special handling for RTP\SRTP is done. • [1] SRTP = SBC legs negotiate only SRTP media lines, and RTP media lines are removed from the incoming SDP offer\answer. • [2] RTP = SBC legs negotiate only RTP media lines, and SRTP media lines are removed from the incoming offer\answer. • [3] Both = Each offer\answer is extended (if not already) to two media lines - one RTP and the other SRTP.
+For more information on interworking of the History-Info and Diversion headers, see Interworking SIP Diversion and History-Info Headers.
+[0] Don't Care = (Default) History-Info header is not handled.
+[1] Add = Diversion header converted to a History-Info header. • [2] Remove = History-Info header removed from the SIP dialog and the conversion to the Diversion header depends on the settings of the SBCDiversionMode parameter.
+Web: Media Security Behavior [IpProfile_SBCMediaSecurityBe Determines the transcoding method between SRTP and RTP and enforce an SBC leg to use SRTP or RTP. haviour] [0] As is = (Default) No special handling for RTP\SRTP is done.
+[1] SRTP = SBC legs negotiate only SRTP media lines, and RTP media lines are removed from the incoming SDP offer\answer.
+[2] RTP = SBC legs negotiate only RTP media lines, and SRTP media lines are removed from the incoming offer\answer.
+[3] Both = Each offer\answer is extended (if not already) to two media lines - one RTP and the other SRTP.
 If two SBC legs (after offer\answer negotiation) use different security types (i.e., one RTP and the other SRTP), the device performs RTP-SRTP transcoding.
-To transcode between RTP and SRTP, the following prerequisites must be met:
+To transcode between RTP and SRTP, the following prerequisites must be met: At least one supported SDP "crypto" attribute and parameters EnableMediaSecurity must be set to 1 If one of the characteristics is not met, then: The characteristic in the characteristic is not met, then: If one of the above transcoding prerequisites is not met, then: any value other than "As is" is discarded. if the incoming offer is SRTP, force transcoding, coder transcoding, and DTMF extensions are not applied.
+Web: RFC 2833 Behavior [IpProfile_SBCRFC2833Behavio Determines the RFC 2833 SDP offer\answer negotiation. r] [0] As is = (Default) The device does not intervene in the RFC 2833 negotiation.
+[1] Extend = Each outgoing offer\answer includes RFC 2833 in the offered SDP (the device adds RFC 2833 only if the incoming offer does not include RFC 2833).
+[2] Disallow = The device removes RFC 2833 from the incoming offer.
+Web: Alternative DTMF Method The device's first priority for DTMF method at each leg is RFC